 Key Features for Sales and Support Teams

-Timestamped Transcripts: Every line links to the exact moment in the conversation, perfect for pinpointing objections, questions, or key decision points.
+Timestamped transcripts: Every line links to the exact moment in the conversation.
+Good for pinpointing objections, questions, or key decision points.

-AI-Generated Summaries: Automatically extract key talking points, customer concerns, next steps, and decision-maker statements from hour-long calls.
+AI-generated summaries: Pull key talking points, customer concerns, next steps, and decision-maker statements out of hour-long calls.

-Action Items Detection: Identify commitments, follow-up tasks, and next steps mentioned during calls—no more "I'll send you that by Friday" falling through cracks.
+Action items detection: Catch commitments, follow-up tasks, and next steps mentioned during calls.
+No more "I'll send you that by Friday" falling through cracks.

-Flashcard Generation: Create training materials from top-performing calls for onboarding and coaching programs.
+Flashcard generation: Create training material from top-performing calls for onboarding and coaching programs.

-Multilingual Support: Transcribe calls in 90+ languages, essential for global sales teams and multilingual support centers.
+Multilingual support: Transcribe calls in 90+ languages, useful for global sales teams and multilingual support centers.

-Multiple Export Formats: Export as TXT, PDF, or SRT for integration with CRM systems, training platforms, or compliance archives.
+Multiple export formats: TXT, PDF, or SRT for piping into CRM systems, training platforms, or compliance archives.

 Method 2: Using Fireflies.ai for Meeting Intelligence